stefaneg/hgop2015/hgop-docs/day6.md

 copy-paste all new logic introduced in this push.
 You will also have to refactor commands/events to work with gameIds.

+Note that you should NOT replace your implementation of tictactoe.
+You must take your implementation and put in place of mine (tictactoeCommandHandler.js).

 You are done when you can post a create game command and get events with id back.

 Hints: